School of Engineering

 Prerequisite: CS 580 or permission of instructor

 This course presents the theory and practice of designing and developing systems that rely on expert knowledge and reasoning to solve complex problems in a specific (scientific, engineering, medical, intelligence, military, etc.) domain.
-Such an expert system or knowledge-based agent may assist a human expert in complex problem solving and decision-making, may be used by a non-expert user, or may teach problem solving and decision-making to a student.
+Such an expert system or agent act as problem-solving assistant to experts, as consultant to non-experts, and as intelligent tutor to students.
 Capturing, using, preserving, transferring, and sharing knowledge is of critical importance to any organization as our society evolves from an information one to a knowledge one.
 Therefore, the ability to design and develop such expert agents for a wide variety of domains is a highly valuable expertise.
 The course covers both the basics of expert agents and knowledge engineering as well as advanced research topics.
 Basic topics include modeling expert reasoning, evidence-based reasoning, ontology design and development, knowledge acquisition and learning, knowledge base verification and validation.
 Advanced topics include discovery, mixed-initiative reasoning, agent teaching and multistrategy learning.